alejandromzs/automation_frameworks_amzs/README.md

 # Commands for execution:
 * Run the following command using a Terminal:
-*

 ```bash
 mvn clean test -Dcucumber.options="--tags (@TC_3 and @Cert)"
 ```
-* The Tests can be executed/debugged using testRunner located in test/java/runner
+* The tests can be executed/debugged using testRunner located in test/java/runner

 # Test Results
 * maven-surefire-plugin will generate the report files: runner.testRunner.txt and TEST-runner.testRUnner.xml when executed using mvn commands.